joshenx/taleweaver/README.md

 Neo Wei Qing - A0217395X

+- Database design and setup
-- Implement backend and storage in Flask
+- Implement backend APIs to connect with database storage and LLM
-- Integrate frontend with backend servers
+- Integrate frontend with backend APIs
 - Frontend development of library
+- Hosting and deployment

 Jivesh Mohan - A0221768Y